microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/data-processing.md

 <br>
 -->

-For managed scopes, hubs performs the following:
+For managed scopes, hubs perform the following steps:

 1. The **config_DailySchedule** and **config_MonthlySchedule** triggers run on their respective schedules to kick off data ingestion.
 2. The **config_StartExportProcess** pipeline gets the applicable exports for the schedule that is running.
 3. The **config_RunExportJobs** pipeline executes each of the selected exports.
 4. Cost Management exports raw cost details to the **msexports** container.
 [Learn more](#about-exports).

-After exports are run, whether managed or unmanaged, hubs performs the following:
+After exports are run, whether managed or unmanaged, hubs perform the following steps:

 1. The **msexports_ExecuteETL** pipeline kicks off the extract-transform-load (ETL) process when files are added to storage.
 2. The **msexports_ETL_ingestion** pipeline transforms the data to parquet format and moves it to the **ingestion** container using a scalable file structure.
 [Learn more](#about-ingestion).